 For importation into the country, one must have the following:

-- Original and two copies of a Customs Invoice must be translated into Arabic and validated by the Saudi Arabian Chamber of Commerce (Saudi Arabian).
+• You must translate the original and two copies of a Customs Invoice into Arabic and have them validated by the Saudi Arabian Chamber of Commerce (Saudi Arabian).

-- Standards in Saudi Arabia Organisation Conformity Declaration.
+• Standards in Saudi Arabia Organization Conformity Declaration.

 Some regulations may be different depending on where you’re from.
 To tailor advice to your specific exporting needs, consult with export experts such as Verger Group and export to Saudi Arabia.